 We’re living in the age of a million podcasts.
 Not only are there podcasts about every single topic, but there are multiple podcasts about every single topic.
 That can make it a bit difficult to choose which podcast will be the best for learning about something — decision paralysis is real.
 To help you out, we’ve put together an overview of some of our five favorite German podcasts for language learning.
-Whether you’re just starting out or you’re looking for something more advanced, there’s a podcast out there for you.
+Whether you’re just starting out or you’re looking for something more advanced, there’s a podcast out there for you to help as you learn German.

 Annik Rubens started this podcast back in 2007, well before the boom in audio learning.
 Rubens is not a teacher by training, but this podcast is one of the strongest introductory tools to the language.
 Each of the very short episodes — around 5 minutes each — explains a wide range of topics.
 From lessons for absolute beginner, which are recorded in English, all the way up to readings of German fairy tales, this show covers a lot of ground.
 And as the name implies, everything is spoken slowly and clearly to make it easier for you to understand.